-When Alison Brie started training for her upcoming role in the Netflix comedy GLOW—she plays a struggling actress who starts a side hustle by joining an all-female pro-wrestling squad (basically a kick-ass women’s circle with teased hair and leotards)—she put her SoulCycle membership on hold.
+When Alison Brie started training for the Netflix comedy GLOW—if you haven’t seen it, she plays a struggling actress who starts a side hustle by joining an all-female pro-wrestling squad (basically a kick-ass women’s circle with teased hair and leotards)—she put her SoulCycle membership on hold.

 Sounds counterintuitive, right?
 But it was all part of a master plan outlined by her trainer, Jason Walsh, and dominated by serious weight training.